MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 * Added Skyrim Style Quest Notifications (MWSE and OpenMW support)
 * Made elevator sound effect louder
 * Added custom banners to the tower interior.
+* Added buttons at top and bottom of elevator to recall elevator.